gsoft-inc/wl-openapi-msbuild/README.md

 This command `./Run-SystemTest.ps1` will:

 1. Pack the MSBuild library
-2. Build the WebApi.MssBuild.SystemTest and inject the previously packed library
+2. Build the WebApi.MsBuild.SystemTest and inject the previously packed library

 Be careful since it will update the project dependencies to use a local version: do not commit this.